What we offer at Talk Cancer

 1. Group workshop

-A two hour live online workshop for your group of up to 30 people.
-You can commission a workshop for your group at a cost of £300, or apply for a bursary funded one – just contact us at email@example.com to find out more.
+A two hour live online workshop for your group of up to 40 people.
+You can commission a workshop for your group at a cost of £300, or apply for a bursary funded one.Use our simple eligibility check for a funded live online workshop.

 We can also offer group workshops tailored for community pharmacy teams.